AlienMajik/pwnagotchi_plugins/README.md

-SnoopR Plugin for Pwnagotchi
+SnoopR Plugin for Pwnagotchi (v2.0.0)

-Welcome to SnoopR, a plugin for Pwnagotchi, the pocket-sized Wi-Fi security testing tool!
+Welcome to SnoopR, a powerful plugin for Pwnagotchi, the pocket-sized Wi-Fi security testing tool!
 SnoopR supercharges your Pwnagotchi by detecting and logging Wi-Fi and Bluetooth devices, identifying potential snoopers based on movement patterns, and presenting everything on an interactive, real-time map.
 Whether you're a security enthusiast, a tinkerer, or just curious about the wireless world around you, SnoopR has something to offer.

+    This updated version (2.0.0) brings a host of new features, including richer data collection, smarter snooper detection, whitelisting, automatic data pruning, and an improved web interface.
+It’s
-This plugin is actively developed, community-driven, and packed with features to help you explore and secure your wireless environment.
+    actively developed, community-driven, and packed with capabilities to help you explore and secure your wireless environment.
 Let’s dive into what SnoopR can do and how you can get started!

-Features
+Features:

 SnoopR is loaded with capabilities to make your wireless adventures both fun and insightful.
 Here’s what it brings to the table:

-    Device Detection: Captures Wi-Fi and Bluetooth devices, logging their details alongside GPS coordinates for precise location tracking.
+    Enhanced Device Detection: Captures Wi-Fi and Bluetooth devices with additional details like Wi-Fi channel and authentication mode, alongside GPS coordinates for precise location tracking.
+The SQLite
+    database now includes new columns—channel (INTEGER) for Wi-Fi channel (e.g., 1, 6, 11) and auth_mode (TEXT) for authentication mode (e.g., WPA2, WEP)—offering deeper insights into network configurations
+    for security testing and auditing.

-    Snooper Identification: Spots potential snoopers by analyzing movement patterns—devices that move beyond a customizable threshold are flagged.
+    Improved Snooper Identification: Spots potential snoopers with more accurate detection logic—devices that move beyond a customizable threshold (default: 0.1 miles) across at least three detections within a time window (default: 5 minutes) are flagged, reducing false positives.
+Uses the Haversine formula (Earth’s radius = 3958.8 miles) to calculate movement.

+    Whitelisting: Exclude specific networks (e.g., your home Wi-Fi or personal devices) from being logged or flagged to keep your data focused.
+Configurable via the whitelist option (e.g., ["MyHomeWiFi", "MyPhone"]).

+    Automatic Data Pruning: Deletes detection records older than a configurable number of days (default: 30) to manage database size and keep it efficient.
+Runs on startup with a DELETE query based on a cutoff date.

-    Interactive Map: Displays all detected devices and snoopers on a dynamic, auto-refreshing map for easy visualization.
+    Interactive Map: Displays all detected devices on a dynamic map with sorting (by device type or snooper status), filtering (all, snoopers, or Bluetooth), and the ability to pan to a network’s location by clicking on it in the table.
+Markers are blue for regular devices and red for snoopers.

+    Real-Time Monitoring: Shows live counts of detected networks, snoopers, and the last Bluetooth scan time (e.g., "Last Scan: 14:30:00") directly on the Pwnagotchi UI at position (7, 135).

     Customizable Detection: Fine-tune movement and time thresholds to define what qualifies as a snooper, tailored to your needs.

-    Real-Time Monitoring: Keeps you updated with live counts of detected networks and snoopers directly on the Pwnagotchi UI.

-Requirements
+    Reliable Bluetooth Scanning: Includes a retry mechanism (up to three attempts with 1-second delays) for more consistent device name retrieval via hcitool name, ensuring better accuracy.
+Detects devices with hcitool inq --flush.

+    Threaded Scans: Bluetooth scans run in a separate thread every 45 seconds (configurable), ensuring smooth performance without interrupting other operations.

+    Better Logging and Error Handling: Improved logging for GPS warnings (e.g., unavailable coordinates) and Bluetooth errors (e.g., hcitool failures), making it easier to debug and maintain.

+Requirements:

+Before installing SnoopR, ensure you have the following:

-    A GPS adapter connected to bettercap, which is easily done with the gps plugin.
+    GPS Adapter: Connected via bettercap (easily done with the gps plugin).
+GPS is essential for logging device locations.

-    For Bluetooth scanning:

-    Bluetooth must be enabled on the Pwnagotchi.
+    Bluetooth Enabled: Required for Bluetooth scanning.
+Ensure Bluetooth is activated on your Pwnagotchi (sudo hciconfig hci0 up).

-    Internet access on the device viewing the web interface to load map tiles and Leaflet.js (the Pwnagotchi itself does not need internet).
+    Internet Access (for Viewing): The device you use to view the web interface (e.g., your phone or computer) needs internet to load map tiles and Leaflet.js.
+The Pwnagotchi itself doesn’t require an internet connection.

 Installation Instructions:

-1.Clone the Plugin Repository:
-Add to /etc/pwnagotchi/config.toml:
+You can install SnoopR in two ways: the easy way (recommended) or the manual way.
+Here’s how:

+Easy Way (Recommended)

+Update Your Config FileEdit /etc/pwnagotchi/config.toml and add the following lines to enable custom plugin repositories:

     main.confd = "/etc/pwnagotchi/conf.d/"
     main.custom_plugin_repos = [